simonw/dmigrations/README.md

 dmigrations - a simple migrations tool for Django
 =================================================

+> This project was [created in 2008](https://code.google.com/archive/p/dmigrations/).
+It has not been updated since 2009, and is archived here for historical reference.

 **Current version: 0.3.1**

 dmigrations offers a simple but flexible way of managing changes to the database in your Django projects.
 It is a replacement for Django's built in syncdb command.